For honest and ethical appraisals, trust Waldron Appraisal LLC

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
-In our field, as with any profession, we have a strict ethical code.
+Appraising is generally a long term career.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question these days that real estate appraisal can definitely be called a profession rather than a trade.
+As with any profession we have a strict ethical code.

-We have a lot of responsibilities as appraisers but above everything we answer to our clients.
-Normally, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like a copy of the appraisal document, you should get it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and keeping a certain level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Waldron Appraisal LLC, we take these ethical responsibilities very to heart.
+We have a lot of responsibilities as appraisers but our chief duty is to our clients.
+Generally, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you require a copy of an appraisal report, you normally have to obtain it through your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment's nature, acquiring and maintaining an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is standard operating procedure for us at Waldron Appraisal LLC.

-Appraisers will regularly be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+Appraisers can also have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Typically the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-There are also ethical standards that have nothing to do with whom we share information.
-For example, appraisers must keep their work files for at least five years - at Waldron Appraisal LLC you can rest assured that we abide by that rule.
+There are also ethical duties that have nothing to do with clients and others.
+For example, appraisers must keep their work files for a minimum of five years - at Waldron Appraisal LLC you can rest assured that we abide by that rule.

-Waldron Appraisal LLC holds itself to the industry standards and mandates set in place for ethics.
-We refuse to accept anything less from ourselves.
+We demand the highest ethical standards possible from ourselves.
 We never do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the estimate of the home would raise the fee.
-We don't do that.
-Other improper practices may be established by state law or professional organizations to which an appraiser belongs.
+That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are going above and beyond to objectively determine the home or property value.